sunfounder/esp-cam-kit/docs/source/projects/ar_sd_read_write.rst

     .. image:: img/plugin_esp32.png

-#.
-Select the appropriate port and board in the Arduino IDE and upload the code to your ESP32.
+#. |link_download_this_code| or copy this code to the Arduino IDE directly.Select the appropriate port and board in the Arduino IDE and upload the code to your ESP32.

     .. note::